-12 May How to change the underlying MIDI Input device for all MIDI In Blocks in all Rackspaces
+In this article you will learn how to change the underlying MIDI Input device for all MIDI In blocks in all rackspaces.

 Problem: All your MIDI In blocks refer to a specific MIDI input device (i.e, a specific keyboard connected over USB) but you have just changed to a new keyboard and so the MIDI input device now has a new name, causing all your existing MIDI In blocks to stop working.

-Step 1: Right click on a MID In block and click on “Change MIDI Input Device”
+Step 1: Right click on a MIDI In block and click on “Change MIDI Input Device”

 A new menu will popup displaying the names of all your MIDI Input devices, including those aliased via the Rig Manager (E.g, TopSurface in the example above)